Preparing for your Private Pilot Practical Test (generically called the checkride or flight test] is a whole different matter than the written.

 A Good First Impression

-Sure, every pilot examiner is supposed to be totally objective, evaluating with clinical precision each applicant’s performance relative to the PTS without regard to personality, circumstance, or conditions — superhuman, in other words.
+Sure, every pilot examiner is supposed to be totally objective, evaluating with clinical precision each applicant’s performance relative to the ACS without regard to personality, circumstance, or conditions — superhuman, in other words.
 Hey!
 Examiners are people, too, and should be addressed accordingly.

 As with anyone you want to impress, it’s worth the effort to prepare ahead of time to make a good impression.
 For example, any applicant who doesn’t dress nicely for the checkride is just plain nuts.
 Examiners can wear anything they want to the test, because no one’s evaluating them, but your objective is to convey competence, good judgment and professionalism.
 Looking sharp creates the expectation that you’ll do a good job.
 That’s a nice way to start any personal evaluation.

 Reserve the nicest trainer at your flight school; preflight it the day before in case anything needs to be fixed.
 The airplane should be clean, and all trash removed from the seat pockets… helps you look like the professional you are.

 Collect and review all your pilot and aircraft paperwork ahead of time with your instructor.
 Those paperwork requirements are printed as a checklist in the front of the ACS, and any applicant who doesn’t go through it item by item is looking for trouble.

 1. Review your pilot logbook with your CFI to make sure all experience and endorsement requirements are met.

 2. Review the aircraft logs and paperwork for the specific plane you will fly for the test, with your instructor.
 Know how to identify current registration, and key maintenance entries such as transponder check and annual or 100-hour inspection.